Pocket Knife vs. Multi-tool

 Physically, it’s easy to see the difference between a pocket knife and a multi-tool.
 You often see pocket knives with just a single blade while multi-tools have a bunch of tools on top of a knife blade.

-What’s the difference between a pocket knife and a multi-tool?
 The difference between pocket knives and multi-tools can be seen in the construction as well as the number of tools each one contains.
 Knives usually have a single blade.
 Multi-tools have one or more blades and usually have pliers and many other tools like saws blades and can openers.